Does this test have other names?

 What other tests might I have along with this test?

-You may also have some of these tests:
+You may also need some of these tests:

 Blood urea nitrogen, or BUN

 Blood glucose test to rule out diabetes mellitus

 You may need some of these tests if the concentration of sodium in your blood is too

 Test results may vary depending on your age, gender, health history, the method used

 for the test, and other things.
 Your test results may not mean you have a problem.

 Ask your healthcare provider what your test results mean for you.